 - 1. The assignments, answers and the assessment of the written tests will be archived (in paper or electronic form) for two years after the assessment. - 2.
 The exam protocol, test key, pass mark, test questions/assignments and evaluation of the written tests are stored (in paper or digital form) for seven years after the examination. - 3.
-The Research Training/Bachelor Thesis and the assessment thereof will be archived (in paper or electronic form) for seven years after the assessment.
+The BSc project (new style) or Research Training/ Bachelor thesis (old style) and the assessment thereof will be archived (in paper or electronic form) for seven years after the assessment.